Veitchia (Adonidia): Planting, Cultivation, and Care

 How to Plant It?

-The Manila palm grows very well in pots, which can be placed outdoors in summer and brought inside to shelter from frost in winter.
+The Manila palm grows very well in a pot, which can be placed on the terrace in summer and brought indoors to shelter from frost in winter.
 The substrate must be well-draining.
 It is often planted in groups of three in the same pot.

-- Partially fill the container with a mix of 25% heather soil, 50% light balcony and terrace compost or humus, and 25% sand
+- Partially fill the container with a mix of 25% heather soil, 50% light potting mix for balconies and terraces or humus, and 25% sand.

 - Water generously until the pot is saturated.